 Clean up resources

 Remove all of the assets you've created.
 The easiest way to remove the assets is to delete the resource group.
 Removing the resource group also deletes all resources included within the group.
-In this case, it removes the storage account and the resource group itself.
+In the following example, removing the resource group removes the storage account and the resource group itself.

 Remove-AzResourceGroup -Name $resourceGroup

 In this quickstart, you transferred files between a local disk and Azure Blob storage.
-To learn more about working with Blob storage using PowerShell, continue to How-to use Azure PowerShell with Azure Storage.
+To learn more about working with Blob storage by using PowerShell, continue to How-to use Azure PowerShell with Azure Storage.

 Microsoft Azure PowerShell Storage cmdlets reference